 ID pointers: Unmistakable.
 Easily recognised by large metallic silver ‘dog-leg’ mark in the centre of a pinkish-brown bar on the forewing.

-Distribution: (First record: 02/09/2022 ) – (Last record: 01/09/2024 at Belper ) – Latest Record – September 2024 – A new species for Derbyshire 2022 – This moth is a rare migrant and possibly a new colonist to Britain, from continental Europe, being recorded less than 400 times.
+Distribution: (First record: 2 September 2022 at Breaston ) – (Last record: 3 August 2025 at Cromford ) – Latest Record – September 2024 – A new species for Derbyshire 2022 – This moth is a rare migrant and possibly a new colonist to Britain, from continental Europe, being recorded less than 400 times.
 The first Derbyshire record was discovered in a Breaston garden moth trap on Friday 2nd September 2022.
 The second county record was from Haddon Hall on 10 August 2023 and then another specimen trapped over-night on 17/18th August 2023 by Dave Evans in his Belper garden.
 During August to October of 2023 an incredible 9 individuals were recorded, 1 from Haddon Hall, 2 from Belper, 3 from Sandiacre and 3 from Long Eaton.
 Another record of this species from Belper on 1st September 2024

 Flight Period: July / August / September / October / – On the wing July – October.
-Moth Activity: Nocturnal – and is attracted to light Photographed: Yes – Photographed By: Steve Thorpe, Dave Evans © All Rights Reserved
+Moth Activity: Nocturnal – and is attracted to light Photographed: Yes – Photographed By: Steve Thorpe, Dave Evans.
+Clive Ashton © All Rights Reserved

 Wingspan: 32-38mm